-Her current governance and advisory roles include deputy chair of the Foundation Housing Ltd (Western Australia's key affordable housing property developer and manager) and chair of its Tenant Services and Engagement Committee, panel assessor for the Australian Scholarships Foundation, and deputy chair of the Australian Broadcasting Corporation Advisory Council.
+Her current governance and advisory roles include Deputy Chair of Foundation Housing Ltd in Western Australia, Chair of the Australian Scholarships Foundation Assessment Panel, and Deputy Chair of the Australian Broadcasting Corporation Advisory Council.

-Ms Buontempo has postgraduate qualifications in migration law and is an alumna of the International Fellows Program of the City University of New York Centre for Philanthropy and Civil Society, a Member of the Australian Institute of Company Directors and an Associate Fellow of the Australian Institute of Management.
+Ms Buontempo has postgraduate qualifications in migration law, is an alumna of the International Fellows Program of the City University of New York Centre for Philanthropy and Civil Society, a Member of the Australian Institute of Company Directors and Associate Fellow of the Australian Institute of Management.